Proofreading Nonfiction Books: How Much Does It Cost? Should You Hire A Proofreader? How to Find a Proofreader, and More

 Proofreading is the word-level editing that takes place AFTER a book has already been completed, designed, and laid out as it will appear in final ebook or print book form.

-There’s little gray area in proofreading.
+There’s very little gray area in proofreading.
 It’s either right or wrong, as intended or not.

 Most traditional publishers make proofreading the author’s responsibility.
 I know; tell me about it.